Vrontisi Monastery: Architecture

 The fountain at the entrance of the monastery.

 Similarly to most monasteries built during the Venetian period, the monastery used to be heavily fortified and surrounded by thick walls.
 However, only parts of the west wall remain today.
 In the middle of the court stands a two-nave church (katholikon) dedicated to St. Anthony (Antonios) and St. Thomas.
 The church was painted with frescoes of which very few remain in the southern nave.
 An arched bell tower of Italian influence rises besides the church.
 At the main entrance of the monastery there is a marble fountain dating to the Venetian era, featuring Adam, Eve and four faces from which the water flows that symbolize the four rivers of the Garden of Eden.
-Due to this fountain, Ottoman Turks used to call Vrontisi Santrivanli Monastir, i.e. Fountain Monastery.
+Ottoman Turks used to call the Vrontisi Monastery in Santrivanli Monastir.
 According to the Italian architect Giuseppe Gerola, the fountain dates from the 15th century and was created by an artisan that could skilfully use the chisel, something that was uncommon in Crete at the time.